shuman-shen/wine-quality/README.md

 # wine-quality

-Statistical data analysis and wine quality predition based on *pandas* and *scikit-learn*.
+Statistical data analysis and wine quality prediction based on *pandas* and *scikit-learn*.

 Prediction algorithm: